WoodburyShortridge/eco-driving-testing/README.md

 This program is made up of the three different pages: an intro, the tutorial page, and the test.

-Intro: includes a short text description of the overall layout, and generates the random order for the pages
+Index/Intro: includes a short text description of the overall layout, and generates the random order for the pages

 Tutorial Page: includes descriptive text about the task itself (the drag and drop, this is a place to have a participant/user practice the task).
 They'll need to match a sound to each icon before they can go to the next page.